-To ensure an even cooking result, do not place your food and the accessory in the cooking compartment until rapid heating is complete.
+To achieve an even cooking result, do not place your food or accessories into the cooking compartment until "Rapid heating" is complete.

-Making settings
+Adjusting settings

-Ensure you have selected a suitable type of heating.
-The temperature must be set to above 100 °C, otherwise the rapid heat up function cannot be started.
+Ensure you have selected a suitable heating type and set a temperature of at least 100 °C. Otherwise, Rapid heating cannot be activated.

-- 1. Set the type of heating and temperature. - 2.
-Press the " 555 button.
+- 1. Set the heating type and temperature. - 2.
+Touch the Is field.